 On the banks of the Orange River, the Feliz Unite Camp Provencale offers an array of accommodation.
 The popular chalets or cabanas afford stunning views of the river and include en suite facilities.
 The camp includes an outdoor pool, restaurant and bar.
 There are also internet facilities for those needing to stay connected.
 Why not head out on one of the many river trips available and see all the Orange River region has to offer.
 This camp is perfectly located on the banks of the Orange River on the Namibian side.

-Clanwilliam Lodge, Cederberg
+Clanwilliam Hotel, Cederberg

 The Townhouse, Cape Town